SERVICES COMING SOON • This event has recently updated its Call

 - Please do not submit works in progress.
 Instructional films, industrials, propaganda or promotional videos are not appropriate for submission.

-- Your film must be postmarked no later than the deadline under which you’ve registered.
-If the submission is not postmarked properly, or if a payment is received after a postmark deadline, we will not view your film until the difference is paid to the Destiny City Film Festival.
-It is the responsibility of the filmmaker or submission contact to ensure that all requirements are met.
+- It is the responsibility of the filmmaker or submission contact to ensure that all requirements are met.
 The festival retains the right to disqualify an entry with no refunded fee if submission guidelines are not met.

 - While every precaution will be taken to safeguard all materials submitted, DCFF cannot accept or assume responsibility in the event of loss or damage en route or otherwise.

-The strongest films based on screener’s feedback will be placed in competition for festival awards at the sole discretion of the Destiny City Film Festival.
-Awards will be given for: Best Narrative Feature, Best Feature Documentary, Best Narrative Short, Best Short Documentary and the Storyteller’s Award.
-All winners will received a cash prize and will be announced at the Closing Night Celebration on Sunday, August 30th at the Blue Mouse Theater.
+The strongest films based on screener’s feedback will be placed in competition for the festival’s Storyteller Awards at the sole discretion of the Destiny City Film Festival.
+Awards will be given for: Excellence in Narrative Feature Storytelling, Excellence in Documentary Storytelling, Excellence in Narrative Short Storytelling, and the 1st Place Storyteller’s Award.
+All winners will received a cash prize and will be announced at the Closing Night Celebration on Sunday, February 25th at the Blue Mouse Theater.

 IF YOUR FILM IS SELECTED

 - Should your film be selected, we want you to attend the festival!
 Please let us know if travel or lodging are expenses you can’t shoulder.
-While we can’t promise anything, we can guarantee that we will do whatever we can to help make these arrangements for you.
+While we can’t make guarantees, we will do whatever we can to help make these arrangements for you.
 Each accepted film will receive one (1) VIP pass (good for admission to all films and events for you plus one guest), ground transportation to/from the Seattle-Tacoma Airport, access to festival hangouts and hospitality areas, and festival swag.

-- DCFF requests that all exhibition formats be received by August 7th.
+- DCFF requests that all exhibition formats be received by February 8, 2019.
 Blu-ray and digital files are the preferred formats.
 DCP will be accepted for feature-length films.

 - Films may be shown once or multiple times during the festival at various locations around Tacoma.